Passkeys FAQ

 Passkeys replace passwords and allow users to login with, e.g. Face ID or Touch ID, instead of coming up with and remembering complex passwords.
 They are a form of passwordless authentication.

-Passkeys are a form of passwordless authentication that replaces traditional passwords, allowing users to securely and conveniently log into their accounts using biometric authentication (e.g. Face ID or Touch ID) or hardware tokens.
+Passkeys are a form of passwordless authentication that replaces traditional passwords, allowing users to securely and conveniently log into their accounts using biometric authentication (e.g. Face ID or Touch ID).

 Passkeys are important because they provide a more secure and convenient way to log into your accounts.
 They eliminate the risk of a password-based IT attack.